tytysam/seir_spacebattle_app/space-battle.md

  - If the ship's accuracy is `0.8` - then if the number generated from `Math.random()` is less than or equal to `0.8` then the attack will be successful.
 If the value is greater than  `0.8` then the attack has missed.
  - Adjust the accuracy based on the specs for each ship

-**Your spaceship, the USS Nova** should have the following properties:
+**Your spaceship, the USS Margaret** should have the following properties:

 * **hull** - `20`
 * **firepower** - `5`